Hugo-Persson/portfolio/src/content/blog/adding-self-hosted-infisical-to-project/post.md

 ---
-title: "Simplify Secret Management with Infisical: A Guide to Self-Hosting and Integration"
+title: "Simplify Secret Management with Infisical"
 description: "Discover how to self-host and integrate Infisical for streamlined secret management.
-This guide covers setup, Next.js and Python integration, multi-environment handling, and key rotation, helping you enhance security and simplify workflows across your projects."
+This guide covers setup, Next.js and Python integration, multi-environment handling, and key rotation."
 pubDate: 2024-12-05T00:00:00.000Z
 tags:
   - DevOps